hourlier96/twitch-api-videos-fetching/backend/README.md

 uv pip install -r requirements.txt
 ```

-3. Create .env based on .env_template (you need a registered application in Twitch dev console)
+3. Create .env based on .env_template (you need a registered application in [Twitch dev console](https://dev.twitch.tv/console), to get client_id & client_secret)

 4. Install a MongoDB server.
-The API is configured to read on default port (mongodb://localhost:27017/)
+The API is configured staticly to read on default port (mongodb://localhost:27017/)

 ```bash
 # For MACOS